maxime1992/my-dev.to/blog-posts/next-level-data-privacy/part-2-paperless-ngx-manage-your-documents-like-never-before/paperless-ngx-manage-your-documents-like-never-before.md

 ---

-I hope you enjoyed this article, if you did let me know with a reaction on dev.to and eventually drop a comment.
-It's always nice to hear back from people who took the time to read an post 😄!
+I hope you enjoyed this article, if you did let me know with a reaction and eventually drop a comment.
+It's always nice to hear back from people who took the time to read a post 😄!

 If you're interested in more articles about Angular, RxJS, open source, self hosting, data privacy, feel free to hit the **follow button** for more.
 Thanks for reading!